imdonix/canvas-antidetect/README.md

 The `page_focused` and `page_blurred` events are registred with jquery in the `event_tracker.js`:

-So we can `$(selector).off` the needed events from the `window` which remove the event handlers added by the tracker.
+By overrideing the `Window.prototype.addEventListener` with a custom function we can filter the `focus` & `blur`.

 These won't prevent any other quizze events to be reported so it won't be suspicious.